DevExpress/devextreme-documentation/concepts/60 Themes and Styles/30 Icons/60 SVG Icons.md

             icon: "<svg>SVG_CONTENT</svg>"
         });

-    This code renders the SVG content directly in the markup.
-In this case, you can use CSS rules to customize the SVG.
+    This code renders SVG content directly in the markup.
+In this case, you can use CSS rules to customize the SVG image.

 1. **Import the icon**: